Bienassss/StackHeapPython/README.md

 The primary goal of this coursework is to develop a program that operates as a testing tool for observing and understanding the behavior of heap and stack data structures through practical operations, while incorporating object-oriented programming (OOP) principles.
 This application is designed to enable students and software developers to visually and interactively explore how these data structures function and handle data in various scenarios, thereby enhancing their grasp of various forms of data management in software development.

 ### About the Application
-Our application, named Shade [ Stack-Heap And Data Engineering ], is a Python console application that focuses on demonstrating and testing operations within heap and stack data structures.
+This application, named Shade [ Stack-Heap And Data Engineering ], is a Python console application that focuses on demonstrating and testing operations within heap and stack data structures.
 It is designed to allow users to perform various operations such as inserting elements, printing the stack, and visualizing heaps as binary trees.
 Additionally, the application supports importing and exporting data from .csv files according to the type of data structure being manipulated.
 This functionality is particularly useful for educational purposes, enabling users to explore and understand the dynamic behavior of these fundamental data structures in computing.

 ### How to Run the Program
 To run the program, follow these steps: